 The importance of saying thank you

-People appreciate being recognized for their efforts and although volunteers do not give their time because they expect (or want) to be lavished with praise, a quick thank you can go a long way.
-Just as you would thank a donor who supports your nonprofit with a monetary gift or donation, volunteers deserve a proper thank you for their gift – the donation of their time.
+People appreciate being recognized for their efforts and although volunteers do not donate their time because they expect (or want) to be lavished with praise, a quick thank you can go a long way.
+Just as you would thank a donor who supports your nonprofit with a monetary gift or donation, volunteers deserve a proper thank you for their time and effort as well.

 When volunteers feel appreciated and important, they are more likely to feel a connection to the initiative and continue their involvement in future projects or events.
 Recognizing participation and effort will also lead to new volunteers stepping forward next time your nonprofit hosts an project or puts out a call for a few helping hands.